barbarosbecet/py-comdirect-dl-postbox/README.md

 ```

 - Run the script: `python comdirect-dl-postbox.py`
-    -- Pay attention to TAN process (and input TAN when necessary)
+  - Pay attention to TAN process (and input TAN when asked)